The death of Bob Woolmer

 Twenty-four hours on from the greatest upset in World Cup history, an even greater off-field shock brought the Caribbean carnival to an instant and terrible halt.
 Bob Woolmer, the coach of the Pakistan team that had been knocked out of the tournament by Ireland, was found unconscious in his hotel bathroom and later died in hospital.
 He was 58.
 As the world digested the enormity of the news, all manner of rumours, theories and plots flooded the airwaves, and within four days the Jamaica police had launched a murder inquiry.
 After months of fruitless speculation, they eventually conceded he had died of natural causes.

-When Michael Clarke's team came to India, having beat them 4-0 at home in 2011-12, they were diminished by the retirement of two of their best batsmen - Ricky Ponting and Michael Hussey.
-They lost the first Test in Chennai in a little over four days, and the second in Hyderabad in just over three.
+Shikhar Dhawan's eye-popping 187, the fastest Test century on debut, set the tone for India's series-winning triumph in Mohali, although they just scraped through the chase with minutes to spare.
+It was the first time they had won three Tests in a series since Mohammad Azharuddin's side had swept Sri Lanka in as many matches in 1993-94.
+Australia, looking diminished after the retirements of their batting giants Ricky Ponting and Michael Hussey, lost the first Test in Chennai in a little over four days, and the second in Hyderabad in just over three.
 The highlights were a career-best double-hundred by MS Dhoni in the first, and a 370-run stand by Cheteshwar Pujara and M Vijay in the second.
 Then came the homework saga: Shane Watson, Mitchell Johnson, Usman Khawaja and James Pattinson were dropped from the third Test on grounds of indiscipline (not completing an assignment set by the coach, among other things).
-But while the squad received a shake-up, the scoreline did not.
-India went up 3-0 in Mohali after Shikhar Dhawan replaced Virender Sehwag and scored 187 in an eye-popping debut innings.
-India needed about 100 runs in the final session (the first day was a washout) and got there with minutes to spare.
-They then went on to seal the whitewash 4-0 in three days on a spinning track in Delhi the following week.
+The shake-up didn't affect the scoreline.
+India went on to whitewash them 4-0.

 It's a good job Lloyd wasn't in charge of England today, when Zimbabwe beat them fair and square in the World Cup match in Albury.
 It didn't matter as such, because England were already through to the semi-finals, but it was nonetheless humiliating - this was Zimbabwe's first win in 19 attempts in pre-Test days - and symptomatic of the increasing fatigue of an England side that had looked invincible a couple of weeks earlier.
 Zimbabwe had only 134 runs to play with, but Eddo Brandes was both frugal and incisive.
 He nailed Messrs Gooch (with the first ball of the innings), Lamb, Smith, and his old school chum Graeme Hick (another duck), to end with 4 for 21.
 England went down by nine runs, and seven days later they lost to Pakistan in the final.